sahil485/sahil485/README.md

 -->

-- 🔭 I'm currently working on some cool Voice Recognition Security research
+- 🔭 I'm currently working on Mobile Dev. in React Native

 - 🌱 I’m currently learning DSA, Applied ML, and NLP

 - 👯 I’m looking to collaborate on hackathons and other AI/ML projects

-- 📫 Reach me at sahilcoding101@gmail.com.
-Especially hit me up if you have a spare OpenSea API key 😅
+- 📫 Reach me at sahilcoding101@gmail.com